£

 Doctors will run a range of tests to confirm whether you have myeloma, and if so, whether it needs treatment right away.

-The tests will decide whether you have:
+You need tests to decide whether you have:

 • active myeloma that needs treatment